jeniyat/WNUT_2020_NER/Readme.md

 ## Data
 Wet Lab Protocol(WLP) dataset annotations were created in brat and are stored in both StandOff and CoNLL format in the [data directory](./data/Readme.md).

 ## Baselines

+We provided a feature based Linear CRF tagger for the [Named Entity Recognition Task](./code/baseline_CRF/).

 ## Evaluation